 The suppression of that which is true, by one having knowledge or belief of the fact;

 A promise made without any intention of performing it; or,

 Constructive fraud consists of:

-- In any breach of duty which, without an actually fraudulent intent, gains an advantage to the person in fault, or any one claiming under him, by misleading another to his prejudice, or to the prejudice of any one claiming under him; or,
+In any breach of duty which, without actually fraudulent intent, gains an advantage to the person in fault, or anyone claiming under him, by misleading another to his prejudice, or to the prejudice of anyone claiming under him; or,